rchillyard/Comparer/README.md

        */
       def compare[T](t1: T, t2: T)(implicit comparer: Comparer[T]): Comparison = comparer(t1)(t2)
     }

+### Comparers

+This trait provides methods to create a Comparer for a case class (or other Product).
+It assumes that the parameters of the case class are in order of significance: most to least.
+All the programmer needs to do is to create an object which extends Comparers, and create a variable using the comparerN method with the appropriate value of N (according to the number of parameters).

+    case class Composite(i: Int, s: String)
+    object MyComparers extends Comparers {
+      val compositeComparer: Comparer[Composite] = comparer2(Composite)
+    }

+You may have to give the name of the apply function explicitly in some cases (for example, when there is a companion object).

+### Colophon

 This project has 100% coverage so it makes sense to resolve any doubtful points about usage by consulting the specifications (i.e. unit tests).